13RTK/Backend-Learn-Note/Java/Java基础(Part 01).md

 - The name of constructor must the same with class_name
 - The constructor method don't need return type/value and void keyword
-- If you don't write any constructor method, the complier will make a constructor(null parameters) by default
+- If you don't write any constructor method, the complier will make a constructor(non arguments) by default
-- If you write a constructor method, the compiler will not make a default one
+- If you write a constructor method, the compiler will not make a default non-arguments one
 - The constructor method also can overload